unnamed-lab/10-solidity-exercises-2023/README.md

 pragma solidity ^0.8.18;
 ```

-The non re-enterancy modifier was used throughout the exercise to ensure that on some given functions the contract doesn't call itself.
+The non reentrancy modifier was used throughout the exercise to ensure that on some given functions the contract doesn't call itself.
 ```
 uint private constant NotEntered = 0;
 uint private constant Entered = 1;